astropy/astropy/docs/nddata/convolution.rst

 * Improved options for the treatment of edges

+* Both direct and Fast Fourier Transform (FFT) versions

 The following thumbnails show the difference between Scipy's and Astropy's convolve functions on an Astronomical image that contains NaN values.
 Scipy's function essentially returns NaN for all pixels that are within a kernel of any NaN value, which is often not the desired result.

 .. |original| image:: images/original.png
 .. |scipy| image:: images/scipy.png